ProjectDean/ansible_test/README.md

 `enabled: yes` is used so that the service is getting started, even after the host/node is restarted.<br>
 `register: httpd` can be used to save the task into a variable.<br>
 `when: httpd.changed` can be used if you want to ristrict the task to only run when the variabled-task changed anything.<br>
+`changed_when: false` can be added so the change in a task wont get registered as a change(nice for updates, since that happens so often).<br>
 ### Managing User
 1. Create another Task to create a new user on `all` hosts/nodes:
 <details>